Salesflare/hapi-routes/README.md

 `options` take the following arguments:
 ```
 {
-  dir: String,    // (Required): relative path where to search for route files.
+  dir: String,  // (Required): Relative path where to search for route files.
+                               Requires a globable path: 'routes/*', 'routes/**/*.js', etc
-  test: RegExp,   // (Optional): regular expression for matching files, defaults to /\.(js)$/
+  test: RegExp, // (Optional): Regular expression for matching files, defaults to /\.(js)$/
-  glob: Boolean   // (Optional): When 'true' this will glob all files in the provided
-                                 directory.
-Requires a globable path: 'routes/*',
-                                 'routes/**/*.js', etc
 }
 ```
 In the example the routes are located in `test/routes` relative to the `server.js` module.